martynasmuizys/dcrp-yt/README.md

 - Multiple playlist support.

 ## Note
 🗿 This is a fun little side project that I did to learn some stuff.
 Might improve might not.
 Using some JavaScript library (such as Discord Embedded SDK or discordjs/RPC) would have been better, but idc.
 Don't want to make this a major thingy.
+Might rewrite to use RPC instead that SHOULD allow more control. idk. need more research

 ## Install
 🧩 Download latest extension [here](https://github.com/martynasmuizys/dcrp-yt/releases/latest).